osmedeus/documentation/src/installation/cloud-setup.md

 Currently, Osmedeus only support Digital Ocean and Linode provider.
 The default cloud config store at `~/osmedeus-base/cloud/config.yaml`.

+1. First of all you will need your token store in `~/osmedeus-base/cloud/config.yaml`

 #### Digital Ocean

 ```yaml